 BENEFITS AT A GLANCE Promotes …

 Other key features …

 Easy to apply roll-on stick, (temples, forehead, back of neck)

 Perfect for everyday use—keep one in your home, at work, and in your car

 Dark amber bottle protects oils

-The MigreLief Migraine Stick is carefully formulated with only pure, organic essential oils known for their calming, soothing, and aromatherapy properties.
+The MigreLief Migraine Stick is carefully formulated with only pure, organic essential oils known for calming, comforting, and soothing aromatherapy properties.